Lassonde-JPF/jpf-ctl/README.md

 | jpf-label/
 ```

-1. Clone [jpf-core](https://github.com/javapathfinder/jpf-core) using Git: go the directory where you want to put jpf-core and issue the following command.
+1. Clone [jpf-core](https://github.com/javapathfinder/jpf-core) using Git: go the directory where you want to put jpf-core (for example, the directory jpf mentioned above) and issue the following command.
 ```
 > git clone https://github.com/javapathfinder/jpf-core.git
 Cloning into 'jpf-core'...